Would you like to be able to utilize every part of your yard?

-Potatoes grow under the ground.
+Potatoes grow under the ground and are vegetables that grow in shade.
 Everything needs a little sunlight to survive, but they don’t need full sun all of the time.
 So consider raising them in a shady spot.

 If you are looking for a fast growing and no-fuss crop, then you’ll want to give radishes a chance.
 They are great for adding a little peppery flavor to your salad in a natural way.

 I’m sure you’ve seen this vegetable in your grocery store’s produce department.
 It kind of looks like a giant turnip and it was bred to be a cross between the turnip and the cabbage.
 So if you are looking for something different to grow in a shaded spot, then consider the rutabaga.

 I’m a huge fan of scallions.
 They are great to go on top of potato soup and as a garnish on many other dishes.
 Not only do they add a good amount of flavor, but they add beautiful color to your dish as well.

 We grow sorrel in the garden bed in front of our home as well.
 It is a partially shaded area and our sorrel does beautifully each year.
 I love the bitter flavor this vegetable adds to our salads when added raw.
 Our rabbits love it too.

 Spinach is another superfood and vegetables that grow in shade.
 It has a ton of vitamins and minerals that our bodies need.
 So why not grow it in your yard so you are sure to get at least one superfood on a daily basis?

 Turnips are an acquired taste, but I actually like them because they offer up two dishes.
 If you don’t like the turnips themselves, then you will probably like the greens.
 I always ate the greens and fixed the turnips for my mother-in-law.